A Mighty Girl's favorite books for young readers about taking action for the environment during April's Earth Month and all year round!

 April's Earth Month provides a great opportunity to talk to your Mighty Girl about ways she can help protect the environment all year long!
 Small lifestyle changes in each household add up to big changes globally, and it’s inspiring for kids to know that they can make an impact.
 In this blog post, we've showcased a variety of environmentally-themed books for children that show young readers how everyone can make a difference in making the world a little greener.

+"I take care of the earth because I know I can do little things every day to make a BIG difference."
 This book draws direct connections between suggestions for environmentally-friendly life and the way those actions protect the Earth — using both sides of the paper, for example, means fewer trees cut for paper, which also protects the wildlife that lives within those trees.
-Parr’s signature art style is colorful and fun — and printed on recycled paper with soy inks.
+Best-selling author / illustrator Todd Parr’s signature art style is colorful and fun — and printed on recycled paper with soy inks.
 The book also includes a poster full of reminders of how kids can take care of the Earth every day.

 For a kid who doesn’t know how their leftover food can enrich the soil, compost is magic!
 In this rhyming story, every letter of the alphabet gets one possible ingredient for a batch of Earth-renewing compost.
 Along with the rhyme come beautiful collage and found-object illustrations showing everything that gets chucked into the pot to make the thick, healthy compost.
 A note at the back also lets young composters know what doesn’t belong in the compost bin.
 It’s a great way to introduce your kids to the amazing process that turns organic waste into fertile earth.